 On that basis, at a 'virtual', and specially convened, meeting of Council on 06 May 2020, an Interim Decision Making Structure was agreed, forming an Emergency Executive Committee, to meet remotely, by video conference, on a fortnightly basis until 25 June 2020.
 While these meetings could not be held in public, video recordings were made available following the meetings, and reports were published on line, in the normal way, in advance.
-It is intended that the full schedule of Council Committee meetings resumes in August 2020.
+A fuller schedule of Council Committee meetings resumed in August 2020.